How do I troubleshoot Xid errors on my NVIDIA GPU-accelerated EC2 Linux instance?

 DRAM Uncorrectable : 0

 All generations of NVIDIA GPUs record aggregate and volatile memory statistics of the GPU hardware.
-Note that aggregate ECC error counters persist for the life of the GPU.
-A positive value doesn't indicate that the instance is encountering a hardware issue or faulty GPU.
-The positive value might be from the past, so it's important to review volatile metrics.
+Aggregate ECC error counters persist for the life of the GPU.
+Because the positive value might be from a past issue, you must also check the volatile metrics.
+Volatile ECC errors are incremented from zero from the last time that the GPU driver reloaded.

-However, volatile ECC errors are incremented from zero, starting from the last time that the GPU driver reloaded.
-Uncorrectable ECC errors are incremented during the life of the instance.
-If the ECC errors are volatile, then you might need to reboot the instance or reset the GPU.
-Depending on the instance type and GPU generation, rebooting initiates either page retirement or row remapping for bad memory pages.
+ECC errors that you don't correct increase during the life of the instance.
+However, you can correct ECC errors.
+To reset their counter, reboot the instance or reset the GPU.
+Depending on the instance type and GPU generation, a reboot initiates page retirement or row remapping for bad memory pages.

-P3, P3dn, G4dn instances
+P3, P3dn, G4dn instances:

 Retired Pages